-- 4.99 This document represents a technical analysis for the housing needs of Wandsworth.
+- ^{4.99} This document represents a technical analysis for the housing needs of Wandsworth.
 As noted in the introduction, we do not consider that it should set firm policies for the Council, but should instead be seen as underwriting the evidence of policies which will be developed.
-However, we are able to make a series of recommendations. - 4.100The extant Wandsworth Local Plan sets capacity based housing targets for Wandsworth upon which this study is based.
-Wandsworth has a crucial role in seeking to meet the wider needs of London, but the situation in Wandsworth is complex due to income limits on existing affordable housing products. - 4.101The core issue facing Wandsworth is that in Figure 43 the ORS model estimates a need for at least 8,223 (i.e. 5,212 plus 3,011) affordable to rent dwellings for households unable to afford market housing, from an overall total supply of 26,315 over the period 2023-2038.
+However, we are able to make a series of recommendations. - ^{4.100}The extant Wandsworth Local Plan sets capacity based housing targets for Wandsworth upon which this study is based.
+Wandsworth has a crucial role in seeking to meet the wider needs of London, but the situation in Wandsworth is complex due to income limits on existing affordable housing products. - ^{4.101}The core issue facing Wandsworth is that in Figure 43 the ORS model estimates a need for at least 8,223 (i.e. 5,212 plus 3,011) affordable to rent dwellings for households unable to afford market housing, from an overall total supply of 26,315 over the period 2023-2038.
 This represent around 31% of the total supply for Wandsworth and is clearly going to be a challenge to deliver.
-Therefore, maximising the delivery of social rented housing should be a priority of the council. - 4.102In turn, the figure of 8,223 affordable to rent dwellings assumes that a net 569 households per annum in need of affordable housing migrate away from Wandsworth, likely due to a lack of available housing locally.
+Therefore, maximising the delivery of social rented housing should be a priority of the council. - ^{4.102}In turn, the figure of 8,223 affordable to rent dwellings assumes that a net 569 households per annum in need of affordable housing migrate away from Wandsworth, many of whom are likely migrating due to a lack of available housing locally.
 If a policy decision was taken to target a net impact of zero migration, then a further 9,000 affordable to rent units would be required in the area.